 It can be easy for us salespeople to often get hung up on talking too much about our products and services instead of talking about their value proposition.
 And if we do remember to talk about benefits, we usually just talk about the first level of benefits which are the ones that are most obvious and visible to us.

-As salespeople, we often get hung up on talking too much about our products and services.
-And if we do remember to talk about benefits, we usually just talk about the first level of benefits.
-The problem with this is that there are actually3 levels of benefits and it is talking about levels 2 and 3 where you really begin to build interest.
+The problem with this is that there are actually 3 levels of benefits and it is talking about levels 2 and 3 where you really begin to build interest.

-We try to label these 3 levels with the following lables:
+We try to break benefits into these 3 levels or categories of value:

 - Level 1 – Technical Value: These are the functional improvements that you help to make

 - Level 2 – Business Value: These are the financial improvements that you help to make

 - Level 3 – Personal Value: These are the emotional improvements that you help to make

 I was listening to the radio and heard a commercial for LASIK eye surgery and thought to myself that this was a great example of how to break down the value into the three levels and how pushing to those higher levels are where motivation to move forward begins.

 Let’s break down the 3 levels of value for this product.